Lynn UniversityLynn Library

 United States Supreme Court

-The U.S. Supreme Court decisions are published in the United States Reports (abbreviated U.S.).
-Cite the Supreme Court decision as published in the United States Reports whenever possible; cite the Supreme Court Reporter for cases not yet published in the United States Reports.
+The U.S. Supreme Court decisions are published in the United States Reports (abbreviated U.S.) but as it only contains Supreme Court decisions, the name can be inferred so omit the name of the reporter.
+Cite the Supreme Court Reporter for cases not yet published in the United States Reports.

 • To find case citations for U.S. Supreme Court decisions go to Oyez.org